Portable alpha strategies

 Putting portfolio capital to productive use

-In equity portfolios, we find that market capitalization is a common driver of portfolio asset allocation weights, but it is not an optimal starting point for active risk allocation.
+In equity portfolios, we find that market capitalization is a common driver of portfolio asset allocation weights, but it may not be an optimal starting point for active risk allocation.
 In fixed income portfolios, we find that most managers have low active risk budgets and derive the majority of their active return from tilts into credit-sensitive securities—essentially delivering beta and a potentially high correlation to equities.

 Portable alpha strategies can help solve these issues across both asset classes.
 They can allocate active risk based on other alpha opportunity sets in equities, and they may help construct a more diversified source of active return than traditional bond portfolios.